What Is a Gamma Squeeze?

 Gamma Squeeze Definition

-But on the other side of those calls are the traders or institutions that sold them—remember that options are a contract between two parties, so for an investor betting on a stock price’s increase, there’s another that’s betting that it’ll fall.
+But on the other side of those calls are the traders or institutions that sold them — remember that options are a contract between two parties, so for an investor betting on a stock price’s increase, there’s another that’s betting that it’ll fall.
 They’re taking a “short” position, in other words.

-Market makers”–the trading firms that are selling the call options–are typically the party on the other side of the trade.
+Market makers” — trading firms that sell call options — are typically the party on the other side of the trade.
 They’re essentially “short” those call options that investors in the market are buying.
-These market makers face a good amount of risk if the price of the underlying stock rises, so they will buy some shares of the stock to hedge some of that risk.
+These market makers face a good amount of risk if the price of the underlying stock rises, so they typically will buy some shares of the stock to hedge some of that risk, which can help balance their overall exposure.Buying the shares also helps to ensure that they will be able to deliver the stock if they become “due,” or the investor exercises their call options.

 Recommended: Shorting a Stock Explained